Header image courtesy of TripAdvisor

 Fire Safety Museum, No. 376, Section 2, Chenggong Road, Neihu District, Taipei City 114

 More than 10,000 Asian puppets are on display at this fascinating private museum, bringing to light the cultural importance of puppetry and performing arts in the hearts of Taiwanese people.
 Learn the difference between glove, shadow, string, and water puppets through their interactive showcases or participate in workshops to see how puppets are made and manipulated (different techniques for are used scholarly, martial, and female characters for example).
 There are also several hands-on areas for visitors to play with puppets or try them out if you want to give puppeteering a whirl.

 The museum’s theatre also plays host to regular live performances of Taiwanese and Chinese shows, as well as modern productions paired with live music and singers, with opportunities for the audience to see the puppets and their puppeteers at work up-close.
 International puppet troupes are invited to stage performances as well.
 There is an entrance fee for adults and children, but tickets for live performances, usually on Saturdays, cost extra.

 Taiyuan Asian Puppet Theatre Museum, No. 79-1, Xining North Road, Datong District, Taipei City 103

-Note: The Taiyuan Asian Puppet Theatre Museum is temporarily closed in preparation of its relocation to Dadaocheng.
+Note: The Taiyuan Asian Puppet Theatre Museum is temporarily closed in preparation for its relocation to Dadaocheng.